Pizza is the perfect food for casual entertaining, and these Mushroom Thyme Pizzas are so simple, rustic and classy all at the same time!

 Homemade pizza is one of our favourite meals to prepare for guests; so laid-back, and who doesn’t like pizza?
+Nobody we know.

 We often make these into pizzettas, which are simply mini pizzas (they just sound more hipster).
 Regardless, I either make a big salad to serve with this, or simply toss a big bowl of arugula tossed with a drizzle of good quality olive oil and guests pile it on top of their cooked pizza.
 One plate to clean.
 I like it already.

 We LOVE this pizza because it is so different!
-You really have to use the best quality ingredients you can find as they really shine through on a dish this simple.
+You really have to use the best quality ingredients you can find as they really shine through in a dish this simple.
 We typically use a couple different types of mushrooms to have different flavours and textures.
 Of course you can use vegan cheese to make this vegan.

 For completely unplugged entertaining try setting out the pizza toppings and letting guests assemble their own – if you’re super casual, they can even shape their own crusts!
 THIS is how we like to entertain.